Aspect-oriented programming: Comparison to other programming paradigms

-Aspects emerged from object-oriented programming and computational reflection.
-AOP languages have functionality similar to, but more restricted than metaobject protocols.
+Aspects emerged from object-oriented programming and reflective programming.
+AOP languages have functionality similar to, but more restricted than, metaobject protocols.
 Aspects relate closely to programming concepts like subjects, mixins, and delegation.
 Other ways to use aspect-oriented programming paradigms include Composition Filters and the hyperslices approach.
-Since at least the 1970s, developers have been using forms of interception and dispatch-patching that resemble some of the implementation methods for AOP, but these never had the semantics that the crosscutting specifications provide written in one place.
+Since at least the 1970s, developers have been using forms of interception and dispatch-patching that resemble some of the implementation methods for AOP, but these never had the semantics that the cross-cutting specifications provide in one place.

 Designers have considered alternative ways to achieve separation of code, such as C#'s partial types, but such approaches lack a quantification mechanism that allows reaching several join points of the code with one declarative statement.

-Though it may seem unrelated, in testing, the use of mocks or stubs requires the use of AOP techniques, like around advice, and so forth.
-Here the collaborating objects are for the purpose of the test, a cross cutting concern.
-Thus the various Mock Object frameworks provide these features.
+Though it may seem unrelated, in testing, the use of mocks or stubs requires the use of AOP techniques, such as around advice.
+Here the collaborating objects are for the purpose of the test, a cross-cutting concern.
+Thus, the various Mock Object frameworks provide these features.
 For example, a process invokes a service to get a balance amount.
-In the test of the process, where the amount comes from is unimportant, only that the process uses the balance according to the requirements.
+In the test of the process, it is unimportant where the amount comes from, but only that the process uses the balance according to the requirements.

 Adoption issues

-Programmers need to be able to read code and understand what is happening in order to prevent errors.
+Programmers need to be able to read and understand code to prevent errors.

-Even with proper education, understanding crosscutting concerns can be difficult without proper support for visualizing both static structure and the dynamic flow of a program.
-Beginning in 2002, AspectJ began to provide IDE plug-ins to support the visualizing of crosscutting concerns.
-Those features, as well as aspect code assist and refactoring are now common.
+Even with proper education, understanding cross-cutting concerns can be difficult without proper support for visualizing both static structure and the dynamic flow of a program.
+Starting in 2002, AspectJ began to provide IDE plug-ins to support the visualizing of cross-cutting concerns.
+Those features, as well as aspect code assist and refactoring, are now common.

-Given the power of AOP, if a programmer makes a logical mistake in expressing crosscutting, it can lead to widespread program failure.
-Conversely, another programmer may change the join points in a program – e.g., by renaming or moving methods – in ways that the aspect writer did not anticipate, with unforeseen consequences.
-One advantage of modularizing crosscutting concerns is enabling one programmer to affect the entire system easily; as a result, such problems present as a conflict over responsibility between two or more developers for a given failure.
-However, the solution for these problems can be much easier in the presence of AOP, since only the aspect needs to be changed, whereas the corresponding problems without AOP can be much more spread out.
+Given the power of AOP, making a logical mistake in expressing cross-cutting can lead to widespread program failure.
+Conversely, another programmer may change the join points in a program, such as by renaming or moving methods, in ways that the aspect writer did not anticipate and with unforeseen consequences.
+One advantage of modularizing cross-cutting concerns is enabling one programmer to easily affect the entire system.
+As a result, such problems manifest as a conflict over responsibility between two or more developers for a given failure.
+AOP can expedite solving these problems, as only the aspect must be changed.
+Without AOP, the corresponding problems can be much more spread out.